 Tremont is one of Cleveland, Ohio's most popular neighborhoods.
 Located just south of downtown, this residential area is also known for its art galleries, historic churches, architecture, and chef-driven restaurants that offer everything from fine dining to taco shops.
 Dive into this foodie destination by reserving a table at some of its top eateries.

 Fahrenheit, chef Rocco Whalen's Tremont eatery, serves innovative cuisine in an elegant dining room.
 The menu features meals such as coffee and mustard-crusted pork tenderloin; oven-roasted pizza with wild mushrooms, goat cheese, and caramelized onions; and pan-seared walleye with a tarragon bearnaise sauce.
 Snag a table on the outdoor patio during warmer summer months.

 Parallax combines sleek modern decor with exceptional food and friendly, knowledgeable service.
 Veteran chef Zack Bruell's menu fuses Asian cuisine with international bistro favorites.
 There's a sushi bar along with a smattering of grilled and braised meats.
 The menu changes often to take advantage of local produce and other seasonal ingredients.

 Ushabu is a creative concept centered around the Japanese hot pot.
 The 25-seat restaurant has a communal atmosphere where every table has its own built-in burner so chefs can whip up dinner right in front of you.
-There's a sashimi and shabu-shabu menu—pick a type of meat (Australian wagyu ribeye, pork shoulder, lamb leg) to be mixed with seasonal vegetables in a pot of simmering dashi.
+There's a great shabu-shabu menu—pick a type of meat (Australian wagyu ribeye, pork shoulder, lamb leg) to be mixed with seasonal vegetables in a pot of simmering dashi.

 Barrio is Tremont's go-to taco joint.
 Locals crowd its cool patio to dive into kicked up tacos like El Jefe—chicken, queso fresco, smoked cheddar, lettuce, corn salsa, and chipotle honey sauce.
 Don't miss the fruity margarita pitchers, too.
 Favorites include the Barrio Paloma (Cazadores Reposado tequila, fresh lime juice, grapefruit, and agave nectar) as well as the Marigold (Patrón Citrónge, limeade, strawberry-pear puree, and blood orange wedge).

 Sokolowski's University Inn is an under-rated gem that overlooks the Cuyahoga Valley and downtown Cleveland.
 This family-run restaurant has been in business since 1923.
 It specializes in Polish and Eastern European food with menu highlights including pierogis, kielbasa, and homemade soups.